Luc1401/webcamize-vertical-flip/readme.md

 Now your camera is a webcam! 🎉
 </div>

 It's really that easy!
-Webcamize is a tiny bash script that coordinates [gphoto2](http://gphoto.org/) and [ffmpeg](https://www.ffmpeg.org/) to capture video from any camera and output it to a live video device, ready to be used as a webcam.
-Whether it's for a Zoom meeting, a live streaming event, or a virtual conference, webcamize bridges the gap between high-end photography equipment and everyday tech usability.
+Webcamize is a tiny program that coordinates [gphoto2](http://gphoto.org/) and [ffmpeg](https://www.ffmpeg.org/) to capture video from any camera and output it to a live video device, ready to be used as a webcam.

 <!-- -->